VamshiGari/CalcScape/README.md

 # CalcScape
-Tools for OSRS/RS3 using JS/jQuery with a Bootstrap'd front end.
+Tools for OSRS/RS3 using JS/jQuery with a Bootstrap Framework.
 Database managed via mySQL.

 Currently working on accuracy/hitchance for RS3.